edu008/language2-workspace-main/performance-optimizations.md

 3. Regularly analyze bundle sizes to catch any regressions

 4. Consider code splitting at the route level to further reduce initial load times

-5. Use the webpack bundle analyzer periodically to identify opportunities for optimization